What is the Titanium Rib (VEPTR™)?

-VEPTR™ stands for Vertical Expandable Prosthetic Titanium Rib and is sometimes referred to as the Titanium Rib.
+VEPTR™, which stands for Vertical Expandable Prosthetic Titanium Rib, is sometimes referred to as the Titanium Rib.
 It is used to treat thoracic insufficiency syndrome.

 Natural ribs run horizontally along the chest, while the Titanium Rib is used vertically.
-After an expansion thoracostomy operation, the Titanium Rib or VEPTR™ is placed vertically between the ribs to keep the chest wall expanded.
+After an expansion thoracostomy operation to enlarge the chest, the Titanium Rib is placed vertically between the ribs to keep the chest wall expanded.
 Made out of a metal rod curved to fit the back of the chest and spine, the device helps the spine to become straighter and allows the lungs to grow and to fill with enough air to breathe.
 The device can be made longer as your child grows.

-The VEPTR™ device was developed at the Christus Santa Rosa Children's Hospital in San Antonio, Texas by Drs.
-Robert Campbell, and Melvin Smith.
+The VEPTR™ device was developed at the Christus Santa Rosa Children's Hospital in San Antonio, Texas, by Robert Campbell, MD, and Melvin Smith, MD.
 The device is indicated for treatment of Thoracic Insufficiency Syndrome in skeletally immature patients.
 In 1998, Boston Children's Hospital was selected as a site for the first extensive VEPTR use outside San Antonio.

 What is Thoracic Insufficiency Syndrome?

-Thoracic insufficiency syndrome is a term used in connection with the Titanium Rib and VEPTR™ devices.
-Thoracic refers to the chest or thorax.
-Insufficiency refers to the chest's inability to support normal growth of the lungs or spine.
-The normal chest during growth has several important functions.
-These include providing enough space for the growing lungs, and providing partial support for the growing spine.
+Thoracic insufficiency syndrome is a term used in connection with the Titanium Rib and VEPTR devices.
+It refers to the chest's inability to support normal growth of the lungs or spine.
+The normal chest provides space for the growing lungs and partial support for the growing spine.

-What Is An Expansion Thoracostomy and VEPTR™ Insertion?
+What is an Expansion Thoracostomy and VEPTR Insertion?

-In the expansion thoracostomy operation, one or more separations are made between the ribs and spread apart to make the chest larger.
-In some expansion thoracostomies, congenitally abnormal, or fused ribs are separated, while in others multiple cuts are made in the ribs or the naturally occurring space between ribs is opened.
+In the expansion thoracostomy operation, one or more separations are made between the ribs, and the ribs are spread apart to make the chest larger.
+In some expansion thoracostomies, congenitally abnormal or fused ribs are separated, while in others multiple cuts are made in the ribs, or the naturally occurring space between the ribs is opened.

-During the same operation and after the expansion thoracostomy has taken place, the VEPTR™ devise is attached to the healthy ribs above and below (called a conventional device), or ribs above and spine below (called a hybrid device).
-Often more than one device is used.
-For patients with congenitally small chests on both right and left, operations can be done on both sides but are separated by a long recovery period.
+After the expansion thoracostomy procedure, the VEPTR device is attached to the healthy ribs above and below (conventional device), or ribs above and spine below (hybrid device).
+Often, more than one device is used.
+For patients with congenitally small chests on both right and left, operations can be performed on both sides but are separated by a long recovery period.